 The Best SD UHS-II memory cards for the Sony A7rV

-The Sony Tough G SD V90 UHS-II cards are one of, if not the best UHS-II Memory cards and are my top recommendation for high-performance cameras like the Sony A7rV.
+The Sony Tough G SD V90 UHS-II cards are among the best UHS-II Memory cards available and are my top recommendation for high-performance cameras like the Sony A7rV.

 However, be sure to check the price, today CFexpress cards are a lot faster and are often priced very similarly.
-For example, the Lexar Silver CFeA cards are priced very competitively against these SD UHS-II Cards.
+For example, Lexar Silver CFeA cards are priced very competitively compared to SD UHS-II cards.

-Sony G Tough V90 UHS-II SD Memory Cards
+Sony G Tough V90 UHS-II SD Memory Card

 The Sony G Tough v90 UHS-II SD memory card has a tough build and comes in sizes between 32-256GB.